Baa-baas’ all-stars go to town in Hong Kong

 Uniquely for a Sevens team it had no real gas merchant but it was full of clever, sometimes inspired all-court players and a couple of Sevens specialists.

-In the final, favourites Australia awaited with Mark and Gary Ella, speed machines Brendan Moon and Michael O’Connor, Roger Gould and Test flankers in Gary Pearce and Chris Roache.
+In the final, favourites awaited with Mark and Gary Ella, speed machines Brendan Moon and Michael O’Connor, Roger Gould and Test flankers in Gary Pearce and Chris Roache.
 It was tight – 12-10 – but the Barbarians forwards denied the Aussies of possession and Woodward and Cusworth stole in for tries.
 Cue a very big night on the town.

 What happened next?